 8. Are they investing in new sophisticated instruments –

 If you are a growing and successful business you need to have a progressive partner.
-A testing lab that is not upgrading it’s infrastructure by investing in new equipments will eventually not be able to keep up with the needs of your growing business.
+A testing lab that is not upgrading its infrastructure by investing in new equipment will eventually not be able to keep up with the needs of your growing business.
 If a testing lab has been investing in new sophisticated instruments over the years to keep up with the chaining market needs you can be pretty sure you won’t have to go looking for a new lab the very next time the market and regulatory requirements change.

 9. Are they hiring new staff –

 This again is an indirect indicator, if a testing lab is hiring it means they are growing which in turn means more people are working with them.
-If more and more people are working with a lab they mus be doing something right.
+If more and more people are working with a lab they must be doing something right.
 This also gives you the confidence that they will recruit new team members to meet the requirements of your growing business and you won’t have to find another lab to meet your increased requirements as your business grows.

 10. What is the contribution of repeat business to their total business –